toa-io/toa/extensions/exposition/documentation/tree.md

 Route segments prefixed with a colon `:` are Route Variables.
 Refer to [Query mapping](tree.query.md) for the details.

+> Route declarations must not have a trailing slash.

 ## Methods

 Methods are mappings of the HTTP methods to the corresponding operations.